swd12012/AdvancedInformatics2021/README.md

 Scripts for week 7's lab exercise (indexing and aligning) can be found in the [same respository](https://github.com/swd12012/AdvancedInformaticsPracticeAnalyses) as last week. a scripts directory.

+### Week 8

+Scripts for DNAseq SNP calling and RNAseq feature counting are found in the same repository.
+The README is also updated.